colugomusic/clog/README.md

 When an object is attached, `update(clog::attach<T>)` is called.
 When an object is detached, `update(clog::detach<T>)` is called.

+T doesn't need to be a pointer type, but std::hash<T> needs to be defined.

 ```c++
 struct animal : public clog::expirable
 {